What is Accrual?

 Accruals are often used as a common abbreviation for the terms accrued revenues and accrued expenses.
 However, the two terms have distinct characteristics in accounting and economics.

-Accrued revenues are assets, such as unpaid proceeds from the delivery of a commodity that will be paid by cash at a later date.
-From an accounting perspective, when cash is received at a later date for goods and services billed to a customer, the cash is deducted from the accrued revenues account.
+Accrued revenues are recorded as receivables on the balance sheet, and are unpaid proceeds from the delivery of a commodity that will be paid by cash at a later date.
+From an accounting perspective, when cash is received at a later date for goods and services billed to a customer, the receivables account is credited.

 In simple terms, receivables are reduced while the cash amount is increased.
 When such transactions are incurred, they must take place systematically and should be verifiable.